Lending Club Statistics

 Weighted Average Interest Rate

-Use the controls on the chart to customize the population of 'selected investors' that you would like to highlight and to explore how different factors impact the volatility and level of investment returns.
+Use the controls on the chart to customize the population of accounts that you would like to include and to explore how different factors may impact the volatility and level of investment returns.*

 Populations of accounts that are more tightly grouped around the median line may have less volatile returns.
 Populations of accounts that are more spread out vertically may have more volatile returns.

-Diversification - spreading your investment equally across many Notes corresponding to many different Borrowers - may help drive more stable returns.
-Learn more.Concentration of an investment
+Diversification - spreading your investment equally across many Notes corresponding to many different Borrowers - may help drive more stable returns.*** Learn more.Concentration of an investment

-Returns may be more stable on Notes with lower interest rates because the corresponding loans are expected to have lower charge off rates.
-Returns on accounts with lower average interest rates often start lower but may decrease less over time than accounts with higher average interest rates.
+Returns may be more stable on Notes with lower interest rates because the corresponding loans are expected to have lower charge off rates.*** Returns on accounts with lower average interest rates may decline less over time than accounts with higher average interest rates.*

-Returns typically decline over the life of an investment as some of the corresponding loans enter past due status and charge off.
-In the chart, the weighted average age refers to the age of Notes in a portfolio, not the age of the account or the time period in which the Notes were issued.* Please keep in mind that, as you reinvest loan proceeds or make additional Note purchases, such new investments will reduce the average age of the Notes in your portfolio, slowing the decline of your returns by reducing the impact of maturing Notes.
+Returns typically decline over the life of an investment as some of the corresponding loans enter past-due status and charge off.
+In the chart above, the weighted average age of the portfolio refers to the weighted average age of the Notes in the portfolio, not the age of the account or the time period in which the Notes were issued.* Please keep in mind that, as you reinvest loan proceeds or make additional Note purchases, such new investments will reduce the average age of the Notes in your portfolio, slowing the decline of your returns by reducing the impact of maturing Notes.

-Accounts with the same weighted average interest rate may have different composition and different returns.
-For example, an account that includes Notes of all grades might be more volatile than an account that includes only B and C grade Notes, despite having the same weighted average interest rate.
-While this is a general guideline, it is certainly not true in every case.
-There are many portfolios that perform somewhat differently from this.Performance
+Accounts with the same weighted average interest rate may hold a different composition of Notes and have different returns.
+For example, an account that includes Notes of all grades might be more volatile than an account that includes only B and C grade Notes, despite having the same weighted average interest rate.*** While this is a general guideline, it is certainly not true in every case and the performance of any individual portfolio may vary.Performance

-To understand this investment, you must understand that some loans charge off.
-If a portfolio happens to include a higher or lower number of loans that charge off, the overall performance will deviate from that of similar accounts, regardless of average interest rate, Note age, or concentration of the portfolio.Vintage
+It is inevitable that some amount of loans will charge off.
+If a portfolio happens to include a higher or lower number of loans that charge off relative to other accounts, the overall performance of that portfolio will deviate from those other accounts, regardless of the average interest rate, Note age, or concentration of the portfolio.Vintage

-Vintage, or the time period when a Note was issued, can influence returns in several ways.
-For example, the credit policy that was in place when a loan was issued or the macroeconomic conditions during a particular time period may result in higher or lower returns for a particular set of Notes.
+Vintage, or the time period in which a Note was sold by Lending Club, can influence returns in several ways.
+For example, the credit policy that was in place when the corresponding loan was made and the macroeconomic conditions during that time may result in higher or lower returns from the Note relative to Notes sold at other times.***

-This chart does not illustrate performance by vintage; the accounts included in this chart include Notes with various vintages.Buying and Selling Notes on the Note Trading Platform
+The chart above does not illustrate performance by vintage; the accounts included in the chart include Notes with various vintages.Buying and Selling Notes on the Note Trading Platform

 Benefits of Diversification